Fused K-operators and the $q$-Onsager algebra: The universal R-matrix

 \section{The universal R-matrix}

 In this appendix, we compute evaluations of the universal R-matrix.
-Firstly, we recall the construction of the universal R-matrix of Khoroshkin-Tolstoy~\cite{Tolstoy1991} for the Hopf algebra $H = \Loop$ in terms of root vectors.
+Firstly, we recall the construction of the universal R-matrix of Khoroshkin--Tolstoy~\cite{Tolstoy1991} for the Hopf algebra ${H = \Loop}$ in terms of root vectors.
 Secondly, evaluations of the universal R-matrix are considered.
-In particular, we give expressions of the Ding-Frenkel L-operators $\mathbf{L}^+(u)$ and $\lbrack \mathbf{L}^-(u^{-1})\rbrack^{-1}$, as defined in~\eqref{defLpm}.
-Finally, the spin-$\h$ L-operator ${\bf L}^{(\h)}(u)$ is computed by evaluating ${\bf L}^+(u)$.
+In particular, we give expressions of the Ding--Frenkel L-operators $\mathbf{L}^+(u)$ and \smash{$\bigl\lbrack \mathbf{L}^-\bigl(u^{-1}\bigr)\bigr\rbrack^{-1}$}, as~defined in~\eqref{defLpm}.
+Finally, the spin-$\h$ L-operator \smash{${\bf L}^{(\h)}(u)$} is computed by evaluating ${\bf L}^+(u)$.